 There are 4 exam papers in the C1 Advanced (CAE) exam: Reading and Use of English, Speaking, Listening and Writing.
 I have designed my website to include lots of tips and techniques, strategy preparation and practice to help you prepare yourself for the exam and save lots of £$ money on private lessons and language schools.

-i.
+ii.
 Reading & Use Of English

-The Reading and Use of English section consists of 8 parts and this section lasts 1 hour and 30 minutes.
-Parts 2, 3 and 4 form the 'Use of English' paper and focus on grammar and vocabulary.
+The Reading and Use of English paper consists of 8 parts and this paper lasts 1 hour and 30 minutes.

 Parts 2-4 – Use of English

-Part 2 – 8 marks
+Part 2 – 8 questions - 8 marks

-Part 3 – 8 marks
+Part 3 – 8 questions - 8 marks

-Part 4 – 12 marks
+Part 4 – 6 questions - 12 marks

 Parts 1, 5, 6, 7 and 8 – Reading